 Why do I receive .Xauthority file error messages?#

-When you open a new terminal session on mistral with X forwarding turned on (ssh -X ...), the .Xauthority file in your home directory gets updated by the xauth program.
+When you open a new terminal session with X forwarding turned on (ssh -X ...), the .Xauthority file in your home directory gets updated by the xauth program.
 This file is used to keep X authentication keys in order to prevent unauthorized connections to your local display.

 /usr/bin/xauth: error in locking authority file ~/.Xauthority